Stability Ball Rollout

 Stability Ball Rollout Instructions

-- Start by kneeling on the ground with a stability ball in front of you.
+- Kneel on the floor with a stability ball in front of you.
+Place your forearms on the ball.

 Stability Ball Rollout Form & Visual